 - Fever of 100.4° F (38° C) or higher

 - Chills

-- · Tiredness or weakness that interferes with your daily activities
+- Tiredness and/or extreme weakness that interferes with your daily activities

+- Trouble falling or staying asleep

-- Feeling dizzy or lightheaded
+- · Feeling dizzy or lightheaded

+- Easy bleeding or bruising

+- Extreme tiredness, agitation, or confusion

+- Symptoms of a seizure such as confusion, blacking out, passing out, loss of hearing or vision, blurred vision, unusual smells or tastes (such as burning rubber), trouble talking, tremors or shaking in parts or all of the body, repeated body movements, tense muscles that do not relax, and loss of control of urine and bowels.
+If you or your family member suspects you are having a seizure, call 911 right away.

+- Hallucinations

+- · Trouble understanding or speaking

+- · Loss of control of bowels or bladder

+- · Blurry vision or changes in your eyesight

+- Numbness or lack of strength to your arms, legs, face, or body

+- Headache that does not go away

+- Feeling that your heart is beating in a fast or not normal way (palpitations)

+- Cough that is bothersome

+- Wheezing and/or trouble breathing

+- Pain in your chest

+- Lasting loss of appetite or rapid weight loss of five pounds in a week

+- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

+- Throwing up more than 3 times a day

+- No bowel movement in 3 days or when you feel uncomfortable

+- Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy

-- Easy bleeding or bruising - Confusion and/or agitation - Symptoms of a seizure such as confusion, blacking out, passing out, loss of hearing or vision, blurred vision, unusual smells or tastes (such as burning rubber), trouble talking, tremors or shaking in parts or all of the body, repeated body movements, tense muscles that do not relax, and loss of control of urine and bowels.
-If you or your family member suspects you are having a seizure, call 911 right away. - Hallucinations - Trouble understanding or speaking - · Blurry vision or changes in your eyesight - Numbness or lack of strength to your arms, legs, face, or body - Headache that does not go away - Feeling that your heart is beating fast or in a not normal way (palpitations) - Trouble breathing - Lasting loss of appetite or rapid weight loss of five pounds in a week - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, difficulty urinating, burning or pain when you pass urine, redness and/or swelling of the skin - Signs of allergic reaction: swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, call 911 for emergency care. - Signs of cytokine release syndrome such as: fever, chills, or shaking chills, feeling dizzy or lightheaded, have a headache and/or have nausea or throwing up - Pain that does not go away, or is not relieved by prescribed medicines - If you think you may be pregnant
+- Swelling of the hands, feet, or any other part of the body - Weight gain of 5 pounds in one week (fluid retention) - A new rash and/or itching or a rash that is not relieved by prescribed medicines - Signs of hemophagocytic lymphohistiocytosis: fever, chills, swollen lymph nodes, yellowing of the eyes or skin, nausea, vomiting (throwing up), headache, confusion, trouble breathing, and/or rash - Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, difficulty urinating, burning or pain when you pass urine, redness and/or swelling of the skin - Signs of allergic reaction: swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
+If this happens, call 911 for emergency care. - Signs of cytokine release syndrome such as: fever, chills, or shaking chills, feeling dizzy or lightheaded, have a headache and/or have nausea or throwing up.
+If this happens, call 911 for emergency care. - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - Pain that does not go away, or is not relieved by prescribed medicines - · If you think you may be pregnant